Academic Policy 1405.11

 of the unit, each faculty member has the right to submit any material documenting

-the quality of their performance in scholarship, teaching, and service in the annual
+the quality of their performance in scholarship, teaching, and service for promotion

 - In the spring semester, the chair/head shall begin, with input from the Unit Personnel